mkumm/mkumm_blog/content/posts/up-and-running-hugo/index.md

 We are here!
 ```

-We edited our _frontmatter_ to give us a human looking title and changed draft from `true` to `false` as well as adding the obligatory "Hello World!" text.
+We edited our _front matter_ to give us a human looking title and changed draft from `true` to `false` as well as adding the obligatory "Hello World!" text.
 Once we save the file we can see our post added to our list of posts (which of course just has one at the moment): [localhost:1313/posts/](http://localhost:1313/posts/)

 ![image2](image2.png)